Are you eligible for the Entrust dividend? Not sure if you should have received the Entrust dividend? There are 3 conditions you need to meet.

 Vector is the company that owns the power lines network in the Entrust District.
 Vector electricity lines charges are usually included in the power bill you receive from your electricity retailer.
 It doesn’t matter which electricity retailer you use.

 But some new residential or commercial developments and some apartment buildings do not use the Vector electricity network.
+Those places use an embedded or customer-owned network.
 People in these places are not customers on the Vector electricity network and are not eligible for the dividend.

 Places that are not connected to the Vector electricity network include: